Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

 1. Algorithms refactored in a new location to support :mod:`~qiskit.primitives`.
 These algorithms have the same class names as the :class:`~qiskit.utils.QuantumInstance`\-based ones but are in a new namespace.
-   **Careful with import paths!!** The old algorithms are still importable from :mod:`qiskit.algorithms` until the legacy path is deprecated.
+   **Careful with import paths!!** The legacy algorithms are still importable directly from :mod:`qiskit.algorithms`, until these are removed, this convenience import is not available for the refactored algorithms.
+To import the refactored algorithms you must always **speficy the full import path**.

     - `Minimum Eigensolvers`_
     - `Eigensolvers`_
     - `Time Evolvers`_

 2. Algorithms refactored in-place (same namespace) to support both :class:`~qiskit.utils.QuantumInstance` and :mod:`~qiskit.primitives`.
-In the future, the use of :class:`~qiskit.utils.QuantumInstance` will be deprecated, but the namespace will not change.
+In the future, the use of :class:`~qiskit.utils.QuantumInstance` will be removed, but the namespace will not change.

     - `Amplitude Amplifiers`_